The LightSense® laser system is safer and faster than anything else on the market.* So how does it work?

 Let’s start with what happens to the body when you get a tattoo.
-Ink is inserted directly into the dermis, the second layer of the skin.
-The immune system identifies it as a foreign body and attempts to get rid of it by sending white blood cells to where the tattoo is located.
-This attempt fails because the ink pigments are too big to budge, ensuring the tattoo becomes permanent.
+Ink is inserted directly into the dermis, the middle layer of the skin.
+The immune system identifies it as a foreign body and attempts to get rid of it by sending white blood cells, or macrophages, to where the tattoo is located.
+This attempt fails because the blocks of ink pigment are too big to budge, and so the tattoo becomes permanent.

-This is also why tattoos sometimes fade immediately after they’re created and will gradually fade over time.
-Ink that’s regularly exposed to the sun or gets a lot of contact, such as those on your face and hands, will also break down more quickly.
+This is also why tattoos sometimes fade immediately after they are created and will gradually fade over time.
+Ink that’s regularly exposed to the sun or gets a lot of contact, such as tattoos on your face and hands, will also break down more quickly.
 A layer of scar tissue forms around the remaining ink pigments, and this binds them in place.